DPIRPSG/DPHackaton/README.txt

 Respecto a las peticiones de ingreso:

-- Si está pendiente -> isMember IS FALSE && isDenied IS FALSE && acceptedMoment IS NULL && registerMoment IS NOT NULL
+- Si está pendiente -> isMember IS FALSE && isDenied IS FALSE && acceptedMoment IS NULL

-- Si está aceptado -> isMember IS TRUE && isDenied IS FALSE && acceptedMoment IS NOT NULL && registerMoment IS NOT NULL
+- Si está aceptado -> isMember IS TRUE && isDenied IS FALSE && acceptedMoment IS NOT NULL

-- Si está rechazado -> isMember IS FALSE && is Denied IS TRUE && acceptedMoment IS NULL && registerMoment IS NOT NULL
+- Si está rechazado -> isMember IS FALSE && is Denied IS TRUE && acceptedMoment IS NULL

-- Si está expulsado -> isMember IS FALSE && isDenied IS FALSE && acceptedMoment IS NOT NULL && registerMoment IS NOT NULL
+- Si está expulsado -> isMember IS FALSE && isDenied IS FALSE && acceptedMoment IS NOT NULL

 =====